VbehrensN/ELK_STACK_PROJECT/README_official.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __data__ and system __logs__.
 - Filebeat watches for log data (files and location).
-- Metricbeat collects server system metrics such as CPU and memory usage, network.
+- Metricbeat collects server system metrics such as CPU and memory usage, network information.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name      | Function   | IP Address | Operating System |
 |-----------|------------|------------|------------------|